adithyang64/KafkaMongoDBSpark-DataPipeline/README.md

 - DataBricks

 ## Setup
-Kakfa needs to be setup (Confluent Kafka is bwing used here) and Also steps needs to be followed to create Kafka Topic's for the data which gets streamed from those 3 CSV Files.
+Kakfa needs to be setup (Confluent Kafka is being used here) and Also steps needs to be followed to create Kafka Topic's for the data which gets streamed from those 3 CSV Files.
 And Proper Schema needs to be set for each topic as per the columns present in the csv file.

 Further, a Mongo_DB Cluster with a Database and Collections to which the streamed Data needs to be dumped is also to be created.